SSGonda/AssemblyPythonCeption/README.md

 Note that the instructions loaded in Part B of the project are 16 bits long to be consistent with the format used in Part A.

+Instructions 8 bits long can be loaded as is.
+Instructions 16 bits long (2 separate bytes) should be concatenated first before loading.

 ## Part A

 `A1.py` contains the assembler for Part A